 How can you arm your customer support staff?

-Without mastering these six vital customer support skills, it’s all too easy for support teams to miss out on opportunities to impress, win over, and retain customers.
-To develop these core skills, customer support training needs to be fast and engaging.
-And what’s better than choosing to deliver it online?
+Without mastering these ten vital customer service skills, it’s all too easy for support teams to miss out on opportunities to impress, win over, and retain customers.
+To develop these core skills, customer support training content should be easily updated to include new scenarios, skills, or customer pain points.